NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### "NOT MISSING" Operator

-The " `NOT` " operator can only be used with "`MISSING`".
+The "NOT" operator can only be used with "MISSING".
 That is, it is used to search for files where the specified field has a value.

 Examples: